 2.4.
 Statistical analyses

 To describe the black spot prevalence pattern across multiple scales, we employed the following procedures.
-All the data manipulations and analyses were conducted on RStudio (Version 2023.06.2+561).
+All the data manipulations and analyses were conducted on RStudio (Version 2023.06.2+561) using R version XX.
 Lake Tracy was excluded from the local-scale analysis because of low abundance data (N = 1).

 For the regional-scale analysis, we wanted to look at the effect of the sampling design (here the sampling method and the number of samplings) in the estimation of a regional prevalence.
 We used a resampling approach on the data from the different sampling methods (minnow trap, seine net, transect, and all methods combined) to visualize the accumulation of i) the infected individuals, ii) the total individuals and, ii) the infection prevalence, through an increasing sampling gradient.
-The number of samplings (N) was set at N = c(1, 2, 3, 5, 7, 10, 15, 20, 25, 35) not to exceed the actual number of samplings (smallest to be 39 samplings for the transect method).
-The abundance data (infected and total individuals) from every lake were pooled together, and the prevalence was calculated for every sampling.
+The number of samplings (N) was set at N = c(1, 2, 3, 5, 7, 10, 15, 20, 25, 35) not to exceed the actual number of samplings (smallest is 39 samplings for the transect method).
+The abundance data (infected and total individuals) from every lake were pooled together, and the prevalence was calculated for every sampling as the number of infected divided by the total number of individuals in a given sample.
 The data set was then split according to the sampling method.
 N random samples were drafted from the pooled data and, for the infected and total individuals, the sum was calculated while the mean was calculated for the prevalence.
 The operation was replicated 999 times for each N and sampling methods.
 A linear regression was then fitted to the mean of every value sampled for each number of samplings for visualization and extraction of the curve parameters.

 For the local-scale analysis, we examined the frequency distribution of the lakes’ prevalence according to the sampling method.
 The mean infection prevalence was previously calculated, and visualization was made with histograms.
 The distributions were then compared with the map of the study area (Figure 2) for spatial patterns.